What is the Snowball Method to Paying Down Debt?

-The same goes for your debt.
+The same goes for your personal financial fitness.
 Many of us don’t even know where to start when it comes to paying our debts off.
 Especially if we have debt from several sources.

 If you are someone that needs to see immediate results in your efforts, then the best way to tackle debt for you could be the ‘Snowball Method.’
 This method promotes the idea of paying down debt from your smallest loan to your largest.